Bio of Things

 Outside looking in:

-Inside looking out: Early inspirations
+Inside looking out: Early recording inspirations

 THE CALL OF SOS: At around 16 I started recording guitar using a pair of borrowed cassette recorders (one belonged to my Dad while the other was shared between my two older sisters).
 With these shoebox-sized machines I could record into one cassette and then hook the output through my cheap 10 watt guitar amp.
 This allowed me to play the first tape and guitar together and in turn record them coming out of the amp using the second cassette recorder.
 Limiting yes, but it opened up a whole new world of Sound On Sound recording.